ARTS-Laboratory/dataset-FFF-printer-full-lifecycle-vibration-monitoring/README.md

 ## Citation

 If you use this dataset, please cite the accompanying Data in Brief article (Fu et al., 2026) and this repository.
-A companion analysis appears in Fu et al., *Progress in Additive Manufacturing* (in review).
-DOI to be assigned upon archival deposit.

 ## License